21 Best Dry Flies For Trout (2023 Buyer’s Guide)

 I don’t fish emerges as often as I fish with duns.

-The reason is simple, emergers sit very low in the water and are very hard for my clients to see, and at the same time, if there are emergers on the surface, soon after there are also duns on the surface, or there are nymphs below the surfaces, and both are easier to fish with.
+The reason is simple: emergers sit very low in the water and are very hard for my clients to see, and at the same time, if there are emergers on the surface, soon after, there are also duns on the surface, or there are nymphs below the surfaces, and both are easier to fish with.

-To help my clients with detecting bites, I will often add a micro swivel about 24 inches up the tippet and tell them to set the hook if anything raised within a 24-inch radius of that indicator.
+To help my clients with detecting bites, I will often add a micro swivel about 24 inches up the tippet and tell them to set the hook if anything rises, within a 24-inch radius of that indicator.

 You can also use emergers with a post like the Pheasant Tail Emerger Parachute, or ones with wings like the Wyatt’s Deer Hair Emerger